ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 !!! note "Category paths"

-    If you import your own item metadata over the recommendation engine import interface, you do not necessarily have to provide the category path in the "Click" event.
+    When you import your own item metadata by using the recommendation engine import interface, you might choose to not provide the category path in the Click event.
-    As this is activated by default, contact Ibexa to set the desired configuration.
+    Category path is required by default, contact Ibexa to change the default configuration.

 ## Tracking events